‘Days Of Our Lives’ Spoilers: Lani & Eli’s Wild Wedding Day Begins

 Gabi didn’t get her happy ending with Stefan, and now she’s looking to ruin Lani and Eli’s future as well.
 Lani will suggest a compromise to Gabi, but Salem’s resident bad girl won’t hear of it.
 She’s out for blood and she won’t stop until she feels like she’s gotten vengeance.

 In addition, the day will be extra emotional for Lani, who will see her mother return to Salem for the first time in decades in order to attend the wedding.
-Marilyn McCoo will reprise her role as Tamara Price, a character that hasn’t been in Salem since the late 80’s.
-Tamara will not only reunite with her daughter, but also with her former flame, Lani’s father Abe Carver (James Reynolds).
+Marilyn McCoo will reprise her role as Tamara Price, a character that hasn’t been in Salem since the late ’80s.
+Tamara will not only reunite with her daughter, but also with her former flame and Lani’s father, Abe Carver (James Reynolds).

 Elsewhere in Salem, Xander Kiriakis (Paul Telfer) will be confused when he bumps into Hope Brady (Kristian Alfonso), and realizes that Hope does not recognize him.
 Xander will find the entire situation very bizarre, as he’s just the latest character who has noticed that something is very wrong with Hope.